 It may seem pretty tame today, but it marked a major shift in history of art.

-Like other revolutionary artists of the period, Monet was tired of painting historical subjects.
+Like other avant-guard artists of the time, Monet was tired of painting historical subjects.

 He wanted to celebrate the joy of being outdoors, the beauty of light, the atmosphere....

-So he set up a large canvas in his garden, dug a small ditch to move the canvas up and down, and asked his wife, Camille, to pose for him.
+So he set up a large canvas in his garden, digging a small ditch to move the canvas up and down, and asked his wife, Camille, to pose for him.

 When he submitted the painting to the Salon - one of the most prestigious art competitions of the time - the judges hated it :